DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-However Lee does not disclose (claims 1, 14) wherein the first process position is for processing the substrate in a first process, wherein the second process position is located below the first process position and is for processing the substrate in a second process, wherein the driving member is connected to the chuck and moves the chuck between the first process position and the second process position (claim 13) wherein a separation distance between the chuck and the first ultraviolet lamp is about 15 cm to about 30 cm, when the chuck is in the second process position;
+However Sandhu does not disclose (claims 1, 14) and a driving member, wherein the chuck has a second process position, wherein the first process position is for processing the substrate in a first process, wherein the second process position is located below the first process position and is for processing the substrate in a second process, wherein the driving member is connected to the chuck and moves the chuck between the first process position and the second process position; when the chuck is located in the second process position, (claim 13) wherein a separation distance between the chuck and the first ultraviolet lamp is about 15 cm to about 30 cm, when the chuck is in the second process position;

 Singh teaches wherein a pedestal are movable vertically towards and from the showerhead and are moved closer to the showerhead during processing, and the distance can be greater or lesser, or adjusted during any process, for the purpose of being located in an operational position such as during etching processes (para.
 [0062]).